Skip to main content

 Conclusion

 Mid cap stocks provide a middle ground between the relative stability of large cap stocks and the high risk-reward nature of small cap stocks.
-They offer significant growth potential, making them attractive for long-term investors.
+They offer relatively high growth potential, making them suitable for long-term investors.
 However, they also come with risks, such as volatility and liquidity concerns.

 FAQs: